nial0003/e25-prog2/week35b/guides/01-spring-boot-jpa-one-to-many-and-many-to-one.md

 - Only pass managed or new (transient) entities to save(), not detached ones (entities that have an ID set).
 - Be cautious with entities pulled from previous sessions/transactions or external sources like DTOs, make sure they are not already persisted in the database.

-### Extra: moving DTO mapping to a separate class
-To keep the `OrderService` class clean, you can move the DTO mapping logic to a separate class.
-This is a good practice to separate concerns and keep the service layer focused on business logic.
-You can create a `OrderMapper` class in the `org.example.onetomany.mappers` package, and inject it into the `OrderService`.
-This is left as an exercise for you to implement.

 ### Summary
 - We have learned how to model One-to-Many and Many-to-One relationships in Spring Data JPA.
 - We started with a unidirectional Many-to-One relationship and then made it bidirectional by adding a `Set<OrderLine>` field in the `Order` entity.
 - We explored the importance of keeping both sides of the relationship in sync and created utility methods to manage the relationship more easily.
-- We have also created a REST API to manage `Order` and `OrderLine` entities using a service layer and DTOs to avoid recursive serialization issues.
+- We have also created a REST API to manage `Order` and `OrderLine` entities using a service layer and `@JsonBackReference` and `@JsonManagedReference` annotations to avoid recursive serialization issues.
 - We discussed cascading operations and how to use them to automatically persist or delete child entities when the parent entity is saved or deleted.
 - Finally, we learned about detached entities and how to avoid exceptions when trying to persist them.